1.5% VAT rate rise to 25.5% on 1 September 2024; reduced rate increases Jan 2025

-The 14% and 10% reduced VAT rates will remain unchanged, the Finish reclassifications announced last year will likely still go ahead as follows:
+The 14% and 10% reduced VAT rates will remain unchanged, buyer there will be a reclassifications announced last year as follows:

 From 10% to 14%